amyehodge/2018-08-14-ttt-online/index.md

   Materials will be provided in advance of the workshop and large-print handouts are available if needed by notifying the organizers in advance.
-If we can help making learning easier for you (e.g. sign-language interpreters, lactation facilities) please please get in touch (using contact details below) and we will attempt to provide them.
+If we can help making learning easier for you please get in touch (using contact details below) and we will attempt to provide them.
 </p>